Do Grocery Stores Restock Returned Items?

 Non-perishable foods that you purchased at Walmart, such as canned goods, can be returned for a refund or replacement if you do so within 90 days of purchase.
 For items such as dairy and meat, Walmart will not accept a return.

-However, Walmart gives you a refund or replacement if there was an issue with the item.
+However, Walmart gives you a refund or replacement if there is an issue with the item.
 You just need to bring the receipt with you.
 The perishable food items fall under their freshness guarantee.

 We touched upon Walmart’s Fresh Meat Guarantee above, but they also have fresh guarantees for the rest of the food items they sell.